gavinhoward/bc/manuals/development.md

 :   Tests arrays even harder than the arrays standard test.

+array2.bc

+:   Implements a test where an array element is passed as a parameter to a
+    function, and then another array is passed to a later parameter that is named the same as the first array.
+This was added because of a bug found while writing a script in bc.

 atan.bc

 :   Tests arctangent even harder than the arctangent standard test.